Our History at a Glance

-Les Dames d’Escoffier International proudly carries the name of the most innovative chef in history— Auguste Escoffier (1846 – 1935.
-Known as “The Chef of Kings and The King of Chefs,” Escoffier’s philosophy, accomplishments and philanthropic deeds serve as both a model and inspiration to culinary professionals today.
+Les Dames d’Escoffier International (LDEI) proudly carries the name of Auguste Escoffier (1846 – 1935), the most innovative chef in history.
+Known as “The Chef of Kings and The King of Chefs,” Escoffier’s philosophy, accomplishments and philanthropic deeds still serve as both a model and inspiration to culinary professionals today.

-A group of epicures, many of them former pupils of Auguste Escoffier, gathered at the Waldorf Astoria in 1936 to form the all-male organization of dedicated gastronomes, Les Amis d'Escoffier Society of New York, Inc. Membership comprises chefs de cuisine, hotel executives, restaurateurs and business executives.
+A group of epicures, many of them former pupils of Auguste Escoffier, gathered at the Waldorf Astoria in 1936 to form an all-male organization of dedicated gastronomes, Les Amis d'Escoffier Society of New York, Inc. Membership of the Society comprises chefs de cuisine, hotel executives, restaurateurs and business executives.

-Carol Brock, the Sunday food editor at the New York Daily News, set about in the early 1970s to create the first organization for professional culinary women.
-She was inspired by Boston’s Les Dames des Amis d’Escoffier, a dining and philanthropic society formed in 1959, in response to the all-male Les Amis d’Escoffier.
+In the early ‘70s, Carol Brock, then the Sunday food editor at the New York Daily News, set about creating the first organization for professional culinary women.
+She was inspired by Boston’s Les Dames des Amis d’Escoffier, a dining and philanthropic society of women formed in 1959 in response to the all-male Les Amis d’Escoffier.

-In 1973, Carol received a charter from the New York Les Amis d’Escoffier Society to form a ladies chapter.
-She wanted to raise the image and presence of women in food, wine and hospitality industries, which were still largely dominated by men.
+In 1973, Carol received a charter from the New York Les Amis d’Escoffier Society to form a “ladies' chapter."
+She wanted to raise the image and presence of women in the food, wine and hospitality industries, which were still largely dominated by men.

-Three years later in 1976, the ladies chapter of Les Dames d’Escoffier New York was formed, comprising 50 culinary luminaries in the food and wine professions.
-In 1985, five chapters had been formed — New York in 1976, Washington, D.C. in 1981, Chicago in 1982, Dallas and Philadelphia 1984).
-Their presidents met in New York to form LDEI.
+Three years later, the women's chapter of Les Dames d’Escoffier New York was formed, comprising 50 culinary luminaries in the food and wine professions.
+By 1985, five chapters had taken shape — New York in 1976; Washington, D.C. in 1981; Chicago in 1982; Dallas and Philadelphia 1984.
+The presidents of each chapter met in New York to form LDEI.
 Boston’s Les Dames des Amis d’Escoffier joined LDEI in 1991 and became its Boston chapter.